Let joy be your guide!

 I still believe that.

 Trust it.
 This one you can take to the bank.
-When your doubts flair and you wonder if you are “serious” enough or “organized” enough or “doing” enough, pause.
+When your doubts flare and you wonder if you are “serious” enough or “organized” enough or “doing” enough, pause.
 Scan your environment.
 Where is joy happening?
 What’s causing joy?
 Chase it!
 Go after that.
 See what happens.

 Who’s laughing?
 Has it been a while since you heard laughter?
 Who’s engaged and deeply involved?